 The location of the hybrid zone was thus quickly established, but Nicola Saino was the first one to investigate what mechanisms determine the location and stability of the hybrid zone.
 Behavioural studies showed that these (sub)species prefer different habitats (Randler, 2007b; Rolando & Laiolo, 1994; Saino, 1992) and produce different calls (Palestrini & Rolando, 1996), which could both contribute to premating isolation.
 Indeed, assortative mating has been observed in several locations along the hybrid zone (Haas, Knape & Brodin, 2010; Randler, 2007a; Risch & Andersen, 1998; Rolando, 1993; Saino & Villa, 1992).
 Although there are no big differences in reproductive success, hybrids do seem to be at a disadvantage (Saino, 1990; Saino & Bolzern, 1992).
 Other studies looked at aggression (Saino & Scatizzi, 1991) and risk assessment (Randler, 2008) between the species, but their results contributed little to our understandings of the dynamics in the hybrid zone.
 Possible mechanisms for the formation and maintenance of the hybrid zone have also been simulated (Brodin & Haas, 2006; Brodin & Haas, 2009; Brodin, Haas & Hansson, 2013).

 Geographical variation in morphology, such as sexual dimorphism, is correlated with ecological gradients (Saino & Debernardi, 1994) and shows a clinal pattern (Saino, Wuster & Thorpe, 1998) that is consistent with allozymic markers (Saino et al., 1992).
 Further genetic analyses (using microsatellites) failed to find differentiation between phenotypes in the hybrid zone (Haas et al., 2009).
 However, this result might be explained by differential gene expression (Wolf et al., 2010).
 Based on this study, several candidate pigmentation genes were selected for further analysis, but they did not yield any conclusive results (Poelstra, Ellegren & Wolf, 2013).
 A genome-wide introgression study, on the other hand, found a genomic region that was immune to introgression and harboured several genes involved in pigmentation and visual perception (de Knijff, 2014; Poelstra et al., 2014).
 So, this genomic island in an ocean of introgression might account for the observed phenotypic divergence.
+Comparing the genomic underpinnings of this hybrid zones with a similar zone in Siberia, where Hooded Crow interbreeds with Eastern Carrion Crow (C. orientalis), revealed that different genomic regions are under selection in the different hybrids zones.
+In other words, selection seems to be context-dependent (Vijay, Bossu et al. 2016).

 In North America, the Common Raven (C. corax) includes two deeply divergent mtDNA lineages.
 Mate pairing between these lineages are random and there is no difference in reproductive success.
 Hence, there is no reproductive isolation and these lineage might represent an example of speciation in reverse (Webb, Marzluff & Omland, 2011).